What to know about healthy and unhealthy carbohydrates

 One hand holds an apple, one hand holds a doughnut.

-Updated on February 28, 2024.
+Updated on March 25, 2024.

 Which do you think will raise your blood sugar more gently: Eating a whole orange or downing a glass of orange juice?
-The answer comes down to the quality of the carbohydrates in each.
+The answer comes down to the quality of the carbohydrates (carbs) in each.

 High-quality carbs contain more fiber, which helps slow your digestion and, in turn, keeps your blood sugar from spiking.
-Low-quality carbs have usually been processed or refined in some way, which may strip away most of that helpful fiber.
+Low-quality carbs have usually been processed or refined in some way, which may strip away most of that healthy fiber.

 What are low-quality carbs?